okta/okta.github.io/_source/_posts/2017-08-08-secure-spring-microservices.md

 export OKTA_AUTHORIZATIONSERVER_ID=default
 ```

+In this tutorial, you'll build a microservices architecture with Spring Boot and related projects.
+To add security with Okta, you'll have to create two applications in your developer console.
+The first will be a "Native" application that supports the Stormpath Java SDK, and OAuth grant types authorization code, refresh token, and resource owner password.
+This type of application is typically reserved for native mobile applications, but it also includes the Stormpath Java SDK.
+This is because the Stormpath SDK was retrofitted to work with Okta, and not built specifically for the Okta API, per se.
+For the Angular client, you'll need a second "SPA" application.

 ## Add Stormpath's Zuul Support to the Edge Service

 > **NOTE:** I'm using Stormpath's Java SDK in this example.
 It has been updated to work with Okta's API.
 We plan to release